Yahchouch

 Yahchouch (يحشوش) is a municipality in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
 It is located 42 kilometers north of Beirut.
 Its average elevation is 670 meters above sea level and its total land area is 636 hectares.
 Yahchouch's inhabitants are predominantly Maronite Catholics and Christians from other denominations.

 Places of worship

 The municipality has eight Maronite churches (St. Semaan, Wardieh, Saydet Ghoshraya, St. John, St. Takla, St. Therese, St. Bechara and Saydet Shouan) and several other Christian churches.

 Families

 The Lebanese surname "Yahchouchi" derives from this village.
-The prominent families of the village are Mouawad, Keyrouz, Zouein, Turk, Assaf, Souaid, Bedrane, Barakat, Atallah, Akil, Tawil, Ghanem, El Jorr, Yahchouchi and others.
+The prominent families of the village are Mouawad, Keyrouz, Zouain, Turk, Assaf, Souaid, Bedrane, Barakat, Atallah, Akil, Tawil, Ghanem, El Jorr, Yahchouchi and others.

 The Ghanem family is descended from Moussa Ghanem Al-Ghassani, a descendant of the Ghassanids, who were a Christian dynasty in the Levant under the aegis of the Byzantine Empire.
 Moussa came to Yanouh in the 9th century and settled there.
 Later, in 1121, some of his descendants moved to Lehfed.
 Finally, Sarkis Ghanem moved from Lehfed to Ftouh Keserwan during the 17th century and settled there.